-There has always been a healthy debate among people of faith about wealth.
+There has always been a healthy debate among believers when it comes to wealth and Christianity.
 Some people argue that money is the root of all evil, which is inaccurate.
 Others say that we should strive to be wealthy because wealth is a blessing from God.

-Read on and find out my take on the debate.
-I also have included a great list of resources at the end that can help guide you in the way you think about money and wealth.
+Read on and find out my take on the wealth and Christianity debate.
+I've included a great list of resources at the end to help guide you in the way you think about faith as it relates to wealth.

 Money Answers All Things